 Before creating your LinkedIn account, you need to answer the following questions;

-• What is your goal on LinkedIn?: What do you plan to achieve with your time on LinkedIn, what will be the benchmark for success?
-(Landing a job, gain professional networks, getting more engagements (for people who are building their brand), making sales, etc.).
+- What is your goal on LinkedIn?: What do you plan to achieve with your time on LinkedIn, what will be the benchmark for success?
+(Landing a job, gaining professional networks, getting more engagements (for people who are building their brand), making sales, etc.).
 You may have to revisit the section on why people join LinkedIn to refresh your brain.

-• Who’s your target audience?: After deciding on your LinkedIn goals, the next step is to determine who your target audience is.
-For example, someone who wants to land a job will target recruiters, hiring managers, employers, human resources personnel, CEOs etc. While someone like me that runs a career brand; hoping to serve job listing opportunities to recruiters on our website, while providing the latest job vacancies for job seekers, will target both job seekers and employers.
+- Who’s your target audience?: After deciding on your LinkedIn goals, the next step is to determine who your target audience is.
+For example, someone who wants to land a job will target recruiters, hiring managers, employers, human resources personnel, CEOs etc. Someone like me who runs a career brand; hoping to serve job listing opportunities to recruiters on our website, while providing the latest job vacancies for job seekers, will target both job seekers and employers.

 Be particular about the 3 points listed above; getting it right will determine if every other step you take will work out well or not.